Apple needs more than apps to win over educators

 Apple could make a student-only iPad or Macbook just for the educational market, perhaps constructed out of a durable polycarbonate.
 As long as there was enough performance and power to properly run any and all educational apps as well as Apple's own productivity tools without hiccups.
 It might not be as shiny and glossy as the iPad announced today or the current Macbook line, but it wouldn't need to be.

 But the reality is, we probably won't see anything like that anytime soon.
 At the end of the day, Apple has stuck to its guns as a purveyor of high-end electronics.
-It would be very unlike Apple to suddenly produce cheaper, budget versions of its hardware just to keep up with its rivals (the iPhone 5c didn't last long, remember).
+It would be very unlike Apple to suddenly produce cheaper budget versions of its hardware just to keep up with its rivals (the iPhone 5c didn't last long, remember).
 Which is unfortunate, because that might be what it needs to do in order to convince more schools to switch to iPad.

 Catch up on all of the news from Apple's education event right here!